-Street Address: 17550 Aurora Avenue North
+17550 Aurora Avenue North

-Ownership/Maintained by: Owned by: City of Shoreline and Seattle City Light
+- Owned by City of Shoreline - Owned by Seattle City Light

-Funding Source: King County Trail Levy, 2011
+King County Trail Levy, 2011

-Description: This park site is identified as a celebratory park space for the City of Shoreline.
+This park site is identified as a celebratory park space for the City of Shoreline.
 Potentially spanning from the west sidewalk of Aurora to the east margin of Midvale Avenue North, the proposed Park at Town Center would create a linear park development that would feature a major gathering space for civic events, extensive landscaping, pathway and specialty lighting, art installations and themed elements to celebrate the new Shoreline Town Center.

-This site is unique.
-There are limited people using the space now.
-The prime group of users won't be in place until some of the Town Center is redeveloped and more people live adjacent.
-The majority of the land within the defined park area is owned by Seattle City Light.
-This site contains a unique piece of Shoreline's history - Ronald Place and the brick paving.
-It also contains the Aurora edge - both new and historical.
-The neighborhood is evolving with the addition of the newly constructed Shoreline City Hall, Aurora improvements, and a new sub-area plan for the Town Center.
-In 2011, planning began to create a master plan for the site.
-During the design process for the park it became clear that a typical master plan would not adequately address the current conditions as well as the future.
-A series of plans were developed to address the evolving neighborhood and changing neighborhood over the next several years.
-The series of plans were created for a long term vision.
-They include: Existing Conditions; A 1-10 year time frame; A 10 -20 year time frame; and Beyond 20 years.
+The prime group of users won't be in place until Town Center is redeveloped and more residental opportunities are created.
+The majority of land within the defined park area is owned by Seattle City Light.

+This site contains a unique piece of Shoreline's history, Ronald Place and the brick paving.
+It also contains the Aurora edge, both new and historical.
+The neighborhood is evolving with the addition of the newly constructed Shoreline City Hall, Aurora improvements and a new sub-area plan for the Town Center.
+In 2011, the creation of a master plan for the site began.
+During the design process for the park it became clear that a typical master plan would not adequately address current and future conditions.
+A series of plans were developed to address the evolving neighborhood over the next several years.
+These plans were created with a long-term vision in mind.
+They include: existing conditions; a 1-10 year time frame; a 10 -20 year time frame; and beyond 20 years.

-Historical Information: The Park at Town Center site historically was home to the Interurban Trolley and The North Trunk Highway at different times in history.
-The Evanor Interurban station, later renamed Ronald by the Interurban Company, was the beginning of the idea of a town.
-In his memoir, Judge Ronald confides, "if Ronald Station fulfills my dreams, realizes my hopes, it will one day be the most desirable, most attractive suburb of a city destined".
+The Park at Town Center site historically was home to the Interurban Trolley and The North Trunk Highway.
+In his memoir, Judge Ronald confides, "if Ronald Station fulfills my dreams, realizes my hopes, it will one day be the most desirable, most attractive suburb of a city destined."
 Although the Ronald Interurban Station itself no longer exists, Shoreline's Red Brick Road, today known as Ronald Place still does.
-This historic street, also known in its lifetime as The North Trunk Road, The North Trunk Highway, North Trunk Boulevard, The Pacific Highway, and Woodland Park Avenue, was the precursor to the Aurora Avenue and Highway 99 we know today.
-The piece of brick road that still exists follows the route that was cleared by Judge Ronald himself, and is the last existing pieces of the original North Trunk Road, paved in 1913, a vital link in the original Pacific Highway, first proposed in 1904.
-In 1906, the Interurban Trolley was seen as the unifying transportation system between major northwest cities and gateway to civilization for the hinterlands of Seattle.
-Shoreline Historical Museum
+This historic street was the precursor to Aurora Avenue and Highway 99.
+The brick road that still exists follows the route that was cleared by Judge Ronald and is the last existing piece of the original North Trunk Road, paved in 1913.
+In 1906 the Interurban Trolley was seen as the unifying transportation system between major northwest cities and gateway to civilization for the hinterlands of Seattle.

-- Interurban Trail, 2008
+Past Improvements: • Interurban Trail, 2008

-- Park at Town Center Vision Strategy, 2011
+Planning Documents:Park at Town Center Vision Strategy, 2011